 The funds from Rebuilding Together Alexandria will be used towards a design and construction of a garden while the management of the garden site would be through a partnership between the City and local organization.
 The concept for the site, shown right, is an illustration of what the site could look like, but will be further developed based on community feedback and management capacity.

-- Project update: RPCA and Rebuilding Together Alexandria held a community meeting on October 11, 2017 to present a draft concept for the park, as shown in this presentation and to the right.
-RPCA is collecting feedback on the site until October 31, 2017 through this survey.
-Results of the survey will be posted on this site in November.
+- RPCA and Rebuilding Together Alexandria held a community meeting on October 11, 2017 to present a draft concept for the park, as shown in this presentation and to the right.
+RPCA collected feedback on the site until October 31, 2017.
+Results of the survey can be viewed here.